 The Northern Ireland War Memorial publish books about both the First and Second World War.

-So Vast an Armada by Ian Wilson
+So Vast An Armada by I Wilson – From Belfast Lough to D-Day.

 * Allan Esler Smith’s Revisiting a Letter from Ulster is currently out of stock, however, you can view the full text for free.